Pinegrow/PinegrowDevelopersDocumentation/Creating a plugin.md

 ## Framework Descriptive Elements
 ___
 ### __type__
-This key takes a unique value identifying the framework - usually the same as the key passed into the framework, but can be used to delineate different versions of the same type.
-For example, all of the included versions of the Bootstrap framework has a type of 'bootstrap', but a key unique to their version - 'bs3.4.1' or 'bs4'.
+This key takes a value identifying the framework - usually the same as the plugin id passed into the framework, but it can be used to delineate different versions or "types" of the same type of framework.
+For example, all of the included versions of the Bootstrap framework have a ```type``` of 'bootstrap', but a plugin id unique to their version - 'bs3.4.1' or 'bs4'.
 Defaults to the passed in key.
 ```javascript
 framework.type = 'key';
 ```
 ### __allow_single_type__
-This key takes a boolean value, usually "true", that prevents activation of multiple frameworks of the same type.
+This key takes a boolean value, usually "true", that prevents activation of multiple frameworks of the same ```type```.
 Defaults to "false".
 ```javascript
 framework.allow_single_type = true;
 ```
 ### __description__
-This key takes an HTML string describing the plugin and can contain a link that is displayed when creating a new page using a template from the plugin.
+This key takes an HTML or plain text string describing the plugin and can contain a link that is displayed when creating a new page using a template from the plugin.
 ```javascript
 framework.description = '<a href="http://my.website.com/">Custom plugin</a> that adds a really neat framework';
 ```
 ### __author__
-This key takes an HTML string with the author's name and is displayed when creating a new page using a template from the plugin.
+This key takes an HTML or plain text string with the author's name and is displayed when creating a new page using a template from the plugin.
 ```javascript
 framework.author = '<em>Pinegrow</em>';
 ```